 Brentside has a strict uniform code for all pupils except Nursery children.
-The uniform consists of dark grey, black or navy skirts and trousers, a white Brentside polo shirt and the blue Brentside jumper or cardigan, which can be bought directly from the school.
-We also have a Book Bag, which is compulsory for all Key Stage 1 children, and optional for Key Stage 2 children.
+The uniform consists of dark grey, black or navy skirts and trousers, a white polo shirt and a blue jumper or cardigan.
+A branded polo and branded jumper or cardigan can be bought directly from Brentside Primary, as can sew or iron on badges.
+However, pupils can wear any blue jumper or cardigan over a white polo shirt.
+It is not compulsory for any of these items to be branded.

+A book bag is compulsory for all Key Stage 1 children, and optional for Key Stage 2 children.
+A branded bookbag is available to purchase from the school.